 “The solution is integrated with PI notifications for early alerting, allows for fast time-to-insight on time-series data, reduced time spent in spreadsheets, and process improvements leading to better operating efficiencies,” Mr May said.

-The new system will be trialled the over 12 months and will be initially constrained to the Midway Point sites to allow for model tuning and adjustments.
-Nukon will continue to work collaboratively with TasWater and Seeq on further model improvements and wider deployment to critical SPS sites in the TasWater sewerage network.
+The new system was trialled over 12 months and was initially constrained to the Midway Point sites to allow for model tuning and adjustments.
+Nukon continued to work collaboratively with TasWater and Seeq on further model improvements and wider deployment to critical SPS sites in the TasWater sewerage network.

 Multiple stakeholders are set to benefit from the system, including local residents, the local shellfish industry, the environment, the Environment Protection Authority and TasWater.